Debraheem/pyfortmesa/docs/usage.md

 tests/mesa/run_eos_from_saved_model.sh --with-mesa --thread-sweep --physics eos-kap
 ```

-`./test` is the normal non-MESA test entrypoint. `./test mesa` adds the optional
+`./test` is the normal test entrypoint for checks that do not call MESA. `./test mesa` adds the optional
-MESA-backed checks and the saved-model timing suite.
+MESA checks and the saved model timing suite.
 Both modes store raw test
 output under `tests/test_output/`, including `test_summary.txt`,
 `tmp_golden_output.txt`, and `golden_compare.log`; set
 `PYFORTMESA_TEST_OUTPUT_DIR` to choose a different output directory.
 The
-committed non-MESA golden baseline is
+committed golden baseline for checks that do not call MESA is
 `tests/test_output/golden/quick_test_output.txt`.
 The MESA scripts print input
 and output data.
 The `tests/work/` example is the smallest script to copy into
 new work.
 They are examples and integration checks, not MESA star models.